 Artful chic or Modern Boho chic

 Let me start this post by saying when it comes to having a style, you do, and it’s nice to know you are in company of others who appreciate the same things.
-Do you need to be a slave to that style – heck no. The word ‘bohemian’ refers to someone who is often involved in the arts and socially unconventional making for a rich and heady result that expresses your free spirit and is filled with visual interest.
+Do you need to be a slave to that style – heck no. The word ‘bohemian’ refers to someone who is often involved in the arts and thinks in socially unconventional ways making for a rich and heady result that expresses their artistic flair and is filled with visual interest.
 People who love an artful look are free spirits and don’t strictly subscribe to rules.
 Let’s dig in.

 Artful chic, or its popular subset ‘boho’ is a multicultural melange of layers and elements that work together for seemingly no rhyme or reason but tell the story of the homeowner’s travels.
 If this is your style, you break all the design rules and pull it off with flair!
 Design with a global spirit is for you.